uclouvain/osis-document/README.md

  - `npm run lint` checks Javascript syntax
  - `npm run test` launch tests
  - `npm run coverage` launch tests with coverage

+# Communication between servers

+To communicate between two servers (e.g., with SDK-based code), you need to send requests with the header `X-Api-Key` containing the shared secret set in the server using the setting `OSIS_DOCUMENT_API_SHARED_SECRET`.